La Sportiva Wildcat

 Backpacking gear has dropped some serious weight over the past several decades.
 You’re likely carrying a fraction of the poundage that your adventurous grandad did in his day (and that was back when trails went uphill both ways, mind you), so it makes sense that your feet don’t require as much support as his did.

 That’s why modern backpackers are transitioning away from heavy boots to lightweight trail runners.
 The La Sportiva Wildcat is designed for jogging over dirt and rocks, but they’ve also been proven to excel as a long-distance backpacking shoe.
+They are rugged, durable, medium-weight, and fairly aggressive on tough tread.

 While we often give out awards and Picks for gear, we won’t be for shoes.
 After testing many shoes and finding the right fit for each member of our team, we realized that a shoe is simply too subjective to unequivocally recommend to anyone.